 If you plan on returning to the unit, you could work a set amount each month based on the previous few months of utilities.
 For example, if you know that Wi-Fi and electricity usually cost $100 a month, you could just work that amount into the rent.

 If you're leaving for good, transferring the utilities in the subletter's name is best practice.
 This way you won't be left with unpaid bills in your name and financial responsibility is taken care of.

 Having roommates may make the situation a bit trickier, but nothing that can't be worked out.
 Make sure the subletter understands who is living in the apartment and what the current house rules are.

 Have a meet and greet with the subletter and roommates before anyone signs any documents.
 Consider asking them potential roommate questions to get a good idea of their lifestyle.

-Plan your move-in and move-out dates carefully, and make sure they’re listed on the sublease.
+Plan your move-in and move-out dates carefully, and make sure they're listed on the sublease written agreement.
 This helps ensure how many days the subtenant is in the apartment and any prorated rent can be documented, as well.

 Your property manager should have a sublease agreement template that follows your state's guidelines.
 If they aren't providing you with this resource, be sure your agreement includes the following items:

 The two most important aspects of subleasing your apartment are getting your property manager's permission and working the details of the sublease, agreed upon by both parties, into an official document.
 If you can complete these items, the transition should be seamless.